vdbrink/vdbrink.github.io/projects/packages-mailbox-allux-600.md

 It's made for outside usage.
 I's made of coated steel, it has 12 year guarantee against rust.
 That's also why the price is so high.

 A shoebox can fit in it.
-And multiple packages can be dropped in it, but it isn't possible to grab one out of it afterward.\
+And multiple packages can be dropped in it, but it isn't possible to grab one out of it afterwards.\
 The design is a tight mat black box which doesn't attract too much attention when you see it from the street.

-Because the price was a bit high, and I didn't need it direct, I decided to put it on my wishlist and created a rule in my Node-RED daily-check-for-good-offers list, next to the laundry detergents and wait if it will be cheaper on a later moment.\
+Because the price was a bit high, and I didn't need it direct, I decided to put it on my wishlist and created a rule in my [Node-RED daily-check-for-good-offers list](../node-red/node-red_pricewatch), next to the laundry detergents and wait if it will be cheaper on a later moment.\
 I forgot about it until on Black Friday I received a notification it was now on sale for &euro; 189,-, so now it match all my criteria and I ordered it!
 Also in the meanwhile I didn't find any other box one with better specs.

 ---